FIRST FRIDAY ART WALK

 - Shops are open, attracting 500 to 1,000 people who take pleasure in strolling door to door, enjoying refreshments, music and special events.

 DAY OF THE DEAD

-- New to Topeka in 2012, this fall festival promises to provide unique and wonderful entertainment and participation for the whole family.
+- This annual fall festival promises to provide unique and wonderful entertainment and participation for the whole family.
 Click here for more information.